 The consular officer will also need to consider the recency and seriousness of the offense, the purpose of your travel to the United States, and the U.S. public interest served by your travel before deciding whether to recommend a waiver to DHS.
 For example, an applicant who had a conviction ten years ago at age 20 for marijuana possession and who is now a responsible professional traveling to the U.S. at the request of a U.S. business might be a good candidate for a waiver.

 There is nothing that you personally need to do to request the waiver, unless the consular officer tells you otherwise.
 In some cases, you might be asked to provide a copy of your foreign police certificate or court records before the consular officer can submit the waiver request.
 The officer should explicitly tell you at the end of the interview if a waiver will be requested on your behalf, what documentation you need to provide for it, and approximately how long it should take to receive the waiver results.

 Waivers can sometimes take months to be approved, however.
-Also, the nonimmigrant visa you receive based on that waiver might be valid for only one trip.
+Also, the nonimmigrant visa you receive based on that waiver might be valid for only one trip or U.S. entry.

 Someone obtaining an immigrant visa will be receiving the right to live in the U.S. on a permanent basis, and thus the criteria for receiving a waiver of one's criminal record is totally different than with nonimmigrant visas.

 Procedurally speaking, the consular officer has less of an active role, and has no power to request a waiver on your behalf.
 Instead, the consular officer will tell you under which section of the law you are ineligible and advise you of whether a waiver is possible.
 Then you, or your attorney, will need to request the waiver through U.S. Citizenship and Immigration Services (USCIS).